 Search engine optimization is how well you rank on Google (and other search engines).
 Ranking on these is much more than just optimizing a few posts.
 There are over 200 metrics Google uses to rank your website.
 But, if being found by (targeted) searchers and surfers is important to you, start with your long-form posts.

 I use a few tools to help me with my SEO.

-> First off, I use the free Yoast SEO WordPress plugin for every piece of long-form evergreen post.
+First off, I use the Yoast SEO WordPress plugin for every piece of long-form evergreen post.
 It allows me to state my keyword, scores the “readability” of my post.

-> I’ve also invested in the WebTextTool which helps me choose a keyword before I start writing (“keyword research”).
+I’ve also invested in the WebTextTool which helps me choose a keyword before I start writing (“keyword research”).
 Then it helps me improve my ability to rank for that keyword by looking at the number of times I use the keyword in the title, description, headings and content of my post.

 Overall, I’m still learning the SEO ropes, but I’m proud to show you that according to SEO Site Check, my website has an 81/100 score.
 I definitely have more work to do on this.
 Try looking up your website and see where you are now, and how you can improve too.